WEEKLY ACTIONS

 Vashon2Voters Postcards

-The Blue Box at the Postcard Depot is OPEN and postcards are always available there – please be considerate and only pick up during daylight hours.
-In addition, we’ll be bringing the postcards to the Havurah for in-person writing every Thursday.
+The Blue Box at the Activist Annex is OPEN and postcard bundles are always available there – please be considerate and only pick up during daylight hours.
+We also bring postcards to the Havurah for in-person writing every Thursday, and to the Member Meeting for postcard bundle pickup.

 Policy Action Team